-Once analysis has been performed using the Type a Known Species or the Type among Multiple Species workflow, the best matching reference is listed in the Result Metadata table (figure 11.1, see column Best match).
+Once analysis has been performed using the Type Among Multiple Species workflow, the best matching reference is listed in the Result Metadata table (figure 4.45, see column Best match).

 If all your samples share the same common reference, you can proceed to additional analyses without delay.